 15 credits focused on global health.
-A field experience that results in the University of Michigan credit can be included in the 15-credit allotment, however, credits cannot be double-counted for courses.
-Students may also choose a non-credit, co-curricular for their field experience, such as an internship, in which case they would still need to earn 15 credits through coursework.
+Students can choose from approved global health electives both at the School of Nursing, and across U-M campus.
+Up to 6 credits of language courses can be applied.
+A field experience that results in the University of Michigan credit can be included in the 15-credit allotment.
+Students may also choose a non-credit, co-curricular for their field experience, such as an internship, in which case they would still need to earn 15 credits through coursework